NOTE: Rules 2 through 8 are enforced24 hours, 7 days a week.

 - Generally, the location for parking a given motor vehicle on campus streets and lots will be authorized according to the type of parking decal or permit displayed on the vehicle.
 However, any vehicle may park in any designated commuter or faculty/staff lot from 4:00 p.m. to 7:30 a.m. unless otherwise noted in that lot.
 Individual reserved parking spaces like ADA (disabled), Dean, VP, Service & Delivery, and Resident Parking lots are enforced 24/7 and not available for parking after 4:00 p.m.
 The parking lot for the Henderson Library is reserved for Faculty/Staff between 7:30 a.m. – 5:30 p.m.

-2. Parking on all campus streets shall be to the right with traffic in the adjacent lane and parking on all campus streets and lots shall be within the spaces designated to motor vehicle type, except that parking of motorcycles and all other two-wheeled motor vehicles shall be only within marked areas designated for motorcycles.
+- Parking on all campus streets shall be to the right with traffic in the adjacent lane and parking on all campus streets and lots shall be within the spaces designated for motor vehicle types, except that parking of motorcycles and all other two-wheeled motor vehicles shall be only within marked areas designated for motorcycles.

-5. Parking automobiles or trucks in spaces designated for motorcycles only is prohibited and parking motorcycles or other two-wheeled vehicles in spaces not designated for motorcycles is prohibited.
+- Parking automobiles or trucks in spaces designated for “motorcycles only” is prohibited and parking motorcycles or other two-wheeled vehicles in spaces not designated for motorcycles is prohibited.

-8. Resident Parking Permits are required at all times in Residence Hall Parking Lots.
-Non residents may park in 30 minute spaces at residence halls, but only for 30 minutes.
+- Resident Parking Permits are required at all times in Residence Hall Parking Lots.
+Non-residents may park in 30-minute spaces at residence halls, but only for 30 minutes.
 Residence Hall lots are enforced 24/7.